winston-lab/warner_chip_seq/README.md

 > ```bash
 > bamCoverage -b ${1%} -o deeptools/si/${base}_si.bw \
 >        -bs 20 \
 > 	--scaleFactor ${alpha} \
 >        --extendReads \
 >        -p max \
 >        --smoothLength 60 \
 >        --ignoreForNormalization chrM \
 >```

-The 'ignoreForNormalization' is probably superfluous since you are explicitly passing a scaling factor, but I have left it in for now (since I was previously using library size normalization for MNase-seq).
+The `--ignoreForNormalization` is probably superfluous since you are explicitly passing a scaling factor, but I have left it in for now (since I was previously using library size normalization for MNase-seq).
 I may remove it and this text at a later date.

 ```bash
 # use a for loop to submit each coverage job in parallel